MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/Get-Job.md

 This cmdlet returns objects that represent the jobs in the session.

 ## NOTES

+Windows PowerShell includes the following aliases for `Get-Job`:

+- `gjb`

 The **PSJobTypeName** property of jobs indicates the job type of the job.
 The property value is determined by the job type author.
 The following list shows common job types.